Raspberry PI IoT Network Monitor

 Initially running on RPi 3 w/ 32g SD that was sitting here doing nothing.

-Switched to RPi2 w/ 16g SD ... seems to run fine (watches IOT traffic only) - will watch carefully.
+Switched to RPi2 w/ 16g SD ... seems to run fine (watches IOT traffic only) - will monitor load carefully.

-Latest version uses DietPi as a base, much easier and better fit for our network - easier to maintain.
+Using DietPi as a base - easier to maintain.

 Download and flash latest Dietpi image (Note image variations - arm v6/v7/v8).
 Raspberry Pi Imager is now easiest.